Where can I find more information on the Radiologic Technology program?

 I am taking a spring course that won't be finished until a couple weeks before the application deadline.
 Can I submit my application before I finish the class?

-If the class is a prerequisite, you must wait until you finish it before you submit your application and transcripts.
+You must wait until you finish it before you submit your application and transcripts.
 You must submit an official transcript which includes the posted grade for each prerequisite class.
 Grade printouts are not accepted.
 Courses "In Progress" will not be considered.

 Can I do my Career Exploration at another hospital than the ones on the list?